 This lava field, dotted with towering pillars, jagged rock formations, and natural arches, was shaped by rare geological processes, giving it an eerie, almost mythical appearance.

-The area was formed around 2,300 years ago when a massive lava lake—spanning approximately 2 kilometers—began to cool and drain into what is now Lake Mývatn.
+The area was formed around 2,300 years ago when a massive lava lake—spanning approximately 2 kilometres—began to cool and drain into what is now Lake Mývatn.

 What makes Dimmuborgir particularly unique is that these types of formations are typically found on the ocean floor, making Mývatn the only place in the world where you can see them on dry land.

-Details – Parking is 300 ISK.
+Parking was 1,000 ISK on our last trip.
 However, it’s free if you make a purchase at the on-site cafe.
 The centre is open from 8 am to 7 pm daily.

 4. HVERFJALL CRATER

-Hverfjall is a tephra cone volcano near Mývatn which is shaped like a massive stadium.
+Hverfjall is a tephra cone volcano near Mývatn, shaped like a massive stadium.

 The volcano was formed around 4,500 years ago during a powerful explosive eruption, ejecting volcanic ash and rock to create its near-perfectly symmetrical cone.